espejoserna/espejoserna/content/slides/philandfilm/semana-13.md

 <section>

-It seems the question wears the answer on its sleeves: the main function of a newscast is to *communicate* the news.
+It seems the question wears the answer on its sleeves: the main function of a newscast is to cast the new, to *communicate* them.

 </section>